Contents

 Repository Mirroring and GitHub Backup

-Self-hosting Gitea does not mean leaving GitHub behind.
-Mirror syncing lets you maintain both.
+Self-hosting Gitea does not mean leaving GitHub.
+Mirror sync lets you keep both.

-To push from Gitea to GitHub, go to repository Settings > Mirror Settings and add a push mirror with the GitHub remote URL and a personal access token.
-Gitea pushes all branches and tags on every push, with a configurable sync interval from 1 minute to 24 hours.
+To push from Gitea to GitHub, open repo Settings > Mirror Settings and add a push mirror with the GitHub remote URL and a personal access token.
+Gitea pushes all branches and tags on every push.
+You can set the sync gap from 1 minute up to 24 hours.

-To pull from GitHub into Gitea, create a new repository via New Migration, select GitHub, and enable the Mirror option.
-Gitea pulls changes on a configurable interval (default 8 hours).
-This is the simplest way to maintain a local backup of important GitHub repositories.
+To pull from GitHub into Gitea, make a new repo via New Migration, pick GitHub, and tick the Mirror option.
+Gitea pulls changes on a set gap (default 8 hours).
+It is the simplest way to keep a local backup of key GitHub repos.

-In practice, you use Gitea as your primary development platform and push-mirror to GitHub for visibility.
-Your GitHub profile stays active, collaborators can find your code, and you retain full control over your primary Git host.
+In practice, you use Gitea as your main dev platform and push-mirror to GitHub for reach.
+Your GitHub profile stays live, others can find your code, and you keep full control over your main Git host.

-For bulk migration, combine the Gitea API with the gh CLI:
+For bulk moves, pair the Gitea API with the gh CLI:

 # List all your GitHub repos